 Full details of staff research interests can be found on the School's website.

 Building on Kent’s success as the region’s leading institution for student employability we place considerable emphasis on you gaining specialist knowledge in your chosen subject alongside core transferable skills.
 We ensure that you develop the skills and competences that employers are looking for including: research and analysis; policy development and interpretation; independent thought; writing and presentation as well as time management and leadership skills.
 You also become fully involved in the professional research culture of the School.
 A postgraduate degree in the area of Criminology is a particularly valuable qualification that can lead to many exciting opportunities and professions.

 Recent graduates have gone on to pursue careers across the criminal justice system, encompassing areas such as counter-terrorism, advocacy, probation, social policy and research.
 Our graduates have found positions in organisations such as the Civil Service, the Ministry of Justice, various police services and the Probation Service.

 The Graduate School ensures that the academic and social interests of postgraduate students are provided for within the University.
 It works alongside academic schools to support and develop internationally distinctive, exciting and innovative programmes of study that combine academic excellence with an exceptional student experience and appropriate learning resources through the provision of:

-For more details see our Graduate School page.
+For more details see our Graduate and Researcher College page.